Sandruski/sandruski.github.io/_posts/2018-12-23-neko-engine.md

 year: '2018'
 description: 'A 3D game engine that features a rendering pipeline as a high-level system.
 It is in C++.
 It was done in pairs.
 This is the first game engine that I have ever developed!'
 individual_contribution:
-    engine:
-        - Implement a Quadtree
+    - Quadtree
-        - Implement the camera with Frustum Culling
+    - Camera with Frustum Culling
-        - Implement the offline part of the Resource Manager (Assets and Library)
+    - Offline part of the Resource Manager (Assets and Library)
-        - Implement the File System
+    - File System
-        - Implement the Importers
+    - Importers (materials, scenes, and shaders)
-        - Take care of the Time Management
+    - Time Management

-    physics: ''

-    graphics:
-        - Implement part of the Shaders Pipeline
+    - Part of the rendering pipeline
-        - Allow multitexturing
+    - Multitexturing
-        - Write the Water shaders
+    - Water shaders

-    ui: ''

-    ai: ''

-    gameplay: ''

 tags: C++ SDL OpenGL Assimp DevIL ImGui MathGeoLib PhysFS
 featured_image: '/img/posts/Neko.gif'